Getting Started with the Dashboard

 - If you haven't set it up yet, follow the steps below.

-2.1.
 Go to the official Keplr website and click "Get Keplr wallet".

-2.2.
 Choose an extension for your browser.

-2.3.
-Add an extension to the browser.
+Add the selected extension to your browser.

 2.1.
 Go to the official Leap website and click "Download Leap".